BukuBukuChagma/genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 Input: User Enters a korean sentence (Attempting to create a korean sentence after the setup or clue state)
 Output: Sentence Structure, Clues and Consideration

-Given user input of korean sentence, adhering to the formatting of sentence structure and clues and consideration give the output
+- Given user input of korean sentence, adhering to the formatting of sentence structure and clues and consideration give the output
+- Only during attempt state, at the start give the english interpertation of the sentence.
+No need to mention in actual korean in the output.
+Also where ever you use korean words mention the romanji along side it in this state.

 ### Clues State
 Input: User asking question about the english or korean sentence to look for clues.